chrisparnin/attachables/README.md

 ![menu](https://raw.github.com/chrisparnin/attachables/master/doc/attachablesmenu.png)

-If you have an expired todo note, you can use the context menu to *cancel* or *snooze* the reminder.
+If you have an expired todo note, you can use the context menu to *cancel*, *mark done*, or *snooze* the reminder.

 ![Cancel](https://raw.github.com/chrisparnin/attachables/master/doc/Cancel.png)